JuliaOpt/juliaopt.github.io/_includes/guidelines.md

 that packages follow the following simple guidelines:

 * Packages should have good documentation.
-* Packages must have a basic suite of tests in a ``test`` subdirectory.
+* Packages must have a basic suite of tests in a ``test`` subdirectory, ideally controlled by a master file ``test/runtests.jl``.
 Unit testing and the use of the [Travis] continuous integration service is strongly encouraged.
 * (Recent) Linux, OS X, and Windows platforms must be fully supported.
 * For packages with freely distributable binary dependencies, these should be installed automatically via [BinDeps].
 Binaries should be